Wayland workspace overlay daemon

 CrateRole

-woven-sysMain process: Lua VM, IPC server, compositor backend
+woven-sysMain process: Lua VM, IPC server, compositor backend, bar thread orchestration

 woven-commonShared types and IPC protocol definitions